Last Wednesday I had my gallbladder operation: they removed my gallbladder with keyhole surgery or laparoscopic cholecystectomy, as my notes said.

 The hospital staff gave me a gown to put on and some sexy knee-high compression socks.
 I could leave my knickers on.
 The gown was open from the back and had a convoluted tie-up system.
 I managed to tie it somehow and then put my bathrobe over.

-At just after 10, when the Great British bake off was at it’s most exciting the nurse came around to walk me over to the operating theaters.
-Bathrobe off, flip-flops off and into a bag with my name on it; I lay down on the bed, after loosening my ties of the gown.
+At just after 10, when the Great British bake off was at it’s most exciting part, the nurse came around to walk me over to the operating theaters.
+Bathrobe off, flip-flops off and into a bag with my name on it; I lay down on the bed, after loosening the ties of the gown.

 It was chilly in the room and they gave me a blanket.
 The anesthesiologist, such a lovely, cheerful lady, started looking for veins.
 I normally have really good ones.
 None were appearing!